vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Compiler Errors.md

-## Common compiler errors
+# Common compiler errors
 :::code-block--no-background
-- [CS0101](Compiler%20Errors/CS0101.md): The namespace 'Foo' already contains a definition for "Bar"
+- [CS0101](Compiler%20Errors/CS0101.md): The namespace 'Foo' already contains a definition for 'Bar'
 - [CS0102](Compiler%20Errors/CS0102.md): The type 'Foo' already contains definition for 'Bar'
 - [CS0104](Compiler%20Errors/CS0104.md): 'reference' is an ambiguous reference between 'X identifier' and 'Y identifier'
 - [CS0106](Compiler%20Errors/CS0106.md): The modifier 'modifier' is not valid for this item